esper-io/dev-docs/docs/home/console.md

 <img src="./assets/NewConsole/ModifyBack.png" alt="alt text" style="max-width:200px;"/>

-You will now be taken back to the 'Can modify system settings,' screen, noting Esper Device Management is now set to Yes or Allowed for modifying system settings.
-Now click the back button in the Nav bar.
+You will now be taken back to the 'Can modify system settings,' screen, noting Esper Device Management is now set to 'Yes' or 'Allowed' for modifying system settings.
+Now click the back button in the Navigation bar.

 <img src="./assets/NewConsole/ModifySystemSettingsEDM.png" alt="alt text" style="max-width:200px;">